 So the next time you go buy a pair of glasses, always ask your optician to fit your frames with anti-glare lenses.

-Why are Glare Free lenses expensive
+Why are anti glare glasses expensive

 I do not know.
 Apparently anything that adds value to your health and comfort is expensive.
 How much do anti-glare lenses cost at your local optical retailer?